KingSila/100-days-of-code/log.md

 * today we continue with Chained if statement and Objects
 * we did a Golf and Cards javascript programs to solidify the concepts

+**Thoughts:**.#100daysofcode   Day 4

+* tried to squeeze at least 30 minutes on code on sunday  very strange also doing code on sunday but we motivated.

+* today we moved onto Objects and lots emphasis on the If statement,while loops
+* The Record collection Object was pretty cool  to understand the concept
+* I am fascinated at the progress on Day 4 and imagine the kind of progress would have made we moved on double digits dates like day 20.
+*